erossini/BirkbeckNetworkDesign/README.md

 ### Key points

-- The `DMZ` is located in the London office and contains the web servers, mail servers and so on
+- The `DMZ` is located in the London office and contains the web servers, mail servers and so on.
+In the `DMZ` the IP class is `172.16.1.0/24`.
 - The server farm with the internal server, such as File Server or SQL Server, is located in the London office but the other offices can access them
-- Redundancy is required where is possible
+- Redundancy is required wherever is possible and necessary

 ## Network example